ePages-de/epages-docs/_posts/2016/2016-11-02-search-technology-meetup.md

 ## Evolution of search at Xing

-At the social networking site for professionals Xing the search infrastructure plays a mayor role - from simple full text search up to an internal geo location service.
+At the social networking site for professionals Xing, the search infrastructure plays a mayor role - from simple full text search up to an internal geo location service.
 The speakers explained how they evolutionized Xing's search arquitecture and how they solved arising challenges in order to create their current infrastructure.
-At Xing, they put special emphasis on the enhancement of phonetic search to boost the search results, even if users misspell names.
+Xing developers put special emphasis on the enhancement of phonetic search to boost the search results, even if users misspell names.
 Also, they improved the categorization of job ads.
 Thus, if users search for the English job ad or the German one for Software Developer or "Entwickler", respectively, they are now unified and result in the same search outcome, which contributes to the improvement of qualitative search.
-Furthermore, Xing developed as a service solution to what they call "search as a service ", since they offer a platform not only to search for business contacts or jobs, yet also they provide a service of auto-suggestion based on one's personal network and geo location, etc.
+Furthermore, Xing developed as a service solution to what they call "search as a service ", since they offer a platform not only to search for business contacts or jobs, yet also they provide auto-suggestions based on one's personal network and geo location, etc.
 A technology that considerably contributed to Xing's success was the Lucene-based search engine [Elasticsearch](https://www.elastic.co/de/products/elasticsearch).

 ## Search meets Data Science at Etsy